 The Interface setting allows you to choose the protocol necessary for the terminal associated with this port.
-The choices are asyn (Asynchronous), and sync (Synchronous).
+The choices are asyn (Asynchronous), and sync (Synchronous) and v.14 (asynchronous with the ability to pass breaks).
 If Synchronous transmission is selected, the choices for STOP, DATA and PAR will show as n/a (not applicable).